Swiss Family Treehouse at Magic Kingdom

 “On this site, July 17, 1805, myself, my good wife, and three sons, Fritz, Ernst, and little Francis, were the sole survivors by the grace of God of the ill-fated ship Swallow.”

-While there is no height requirement, it’s important to note that all children under the age of seven must be accompanied by an adult aged 14 or older.
+Outside the entrance of the treehouse, a sign lists a few details.
+Since this is a self-paced attraction, it is rare to encounter a wait to experience it.
+This attraction does not have a height requirement.
+But it’s important to note that all children under the age of seven must be accompanied by an adult aged 14 or older.

+While I was taking these photos, I found myself chuckling as I overheard a son ask his dad if the tree was real.
+His response was yes, well, wait–I don’t know.
 While the tree looks real at first glance, it is made of cement and anchored by concrete roots.
 Disney even came up with a name for it, “disneyodendron eximus,” which means out-of-the-ordinary Disney tree.
+Its leaves are polyethylene leaves.
+With that said, one element of the tree is real.
+Moss grows in various places throughout the tree.

 A water wheel sits near the entrance of the Swiss Family Treehouse.
 Unfortunately, the past few times I’ve walked through this attraction, it hasn’t been working.